LastCleanShirt/ani-cli/README.md

 - [ ] Making a custom configuration system for the CLI (using json)

 # FAQ
-## What is anime_cli?
+## Q: What is anime_cli?
-### It's a Command Line Interface (CLI) that i make to search for anime, getting anime recommendation and more about anime
+## A: It's a Command Line Interface (CLI) that i make to search for anime, getting anime recommendation and more about anime